-99 Pat Lovell and Joan Smith January 18, 2021 Dear City Staff, Joan Smith 2021 As residents of the Millcroft area for twelve years, we have seen the impact of continued growth in the nearby housing developments north of Dundas Street.
+99 Pat Lovell and January 18, Dear City Staff, Joan Smith 2021 As residents of the Millcroft area for twelve years, we have seen the impact of continued growth in the nearby housing developments north of Dundas Street.
 This continued growth in the nearby area has contributed to increased traffic through the neighbourhood as a result of some people looking to avoid main street traffic.
 The impact of additional new housing has and will continue to increase traffic-both foot and automobile, increased litter on our streets and roadways and, increased school populations along with increased over-crowding of parks and recreational facilities leading to community over-crowding.
 In addition, there is a loss of that small community and neighbourhood feel to the area.
 While there may be some financial benefits to the city's coffers for much needed road improvements and other essentials, the Millcroft area will suffer the effects of a loss of community connections, dangerous traffic violations and over-crowded facilities.
 We chose this area, specifically, for its sense and feel of community that enjoys a safe and beautiful environment with all the amenities of nearby shops, restaurants and cultural offerings.
 We would, also, hate to lose access to the 18 hole regulation golf course which adds to the beauty of this wonderful community!
 As long time golfers, this is a main attraction for living in Millcroft!
-We would never choose to play an 18 hole executive course if a regulation course was in the area.
-We hope the developers will find other alternatives for their planned housing development.
+We would never choose to play an 18 hole executive course if a regulation course was in the area. their planned housing development.
 Respectfully submitted, Pat Lovell and Joan Smith.
 100 Gloria Morton 2175 Country Club Drive, Unit 5 Burlington ON January 18, 2021 See attached letter.

-January 18, 2021 Dear no Lau, I am writing this letter to you to voice my opposition of the development proposed by Tuoband & I purchased our townhouse 15 years ago + living in miller of t, my husband passed away last year but I continue to be charmed with the quet neighbourhood adjacent to the golf course.
-Even though our townhouse faces Country Club Drive, the traffic noice is minimal of in the summer of frequently leave the windows open to allow fresh air in the many birds nearby.
-The to my reduced mobility, having a deak behind our townhome is also a way for me to spend time outdoors in a placeful surrounding The serenity I have enjoyed well be taken away from me with the proposed development.
-One of the proposed areas to develop is hole number one facing Country Club, a short distance from my home, Building these homes so close to me will heart in increased morce from construction as well as trucks rolling by for several years to come at 90 years of age of find this very unsettling + unfair. to me of feel I am being robbed of my rights as a homeowner.
-The current benefits of my home and which are fundelmental to my well heing are being taken away from me.
-I sincerely hope this proposal will be disallowed so that I can continue to enjoy my home of the neighbourhood for many years to Respectfully,
+anuary 18,2021 Dear no Lau, I am writing this letter to you to voice my opposition of the development proposed by husband & I purchased our townhouse 15 years ago living in miller oft, By husband passed away last year but & continue to be charmed with the quet neighbourhood adjacent to the golf course.
+Even though our townhouse faces Country Club Drive, the traffic noice is minimal of in the summer at frequently leave the windows open to allow fresh air in the Louse of enjoy the sounds of the many finds nearby.
+There to my reducted mobility, having a deak behind our townhome is also a way for me to spend time outdoors in a placeful surrounding The serenity I have enjoyed well be taken away from me with the proposed development.
+One of the proposed areas to develop is hole number one Jacing Country Club, a short distance from my home, Building these homes so close to me will heart in increased noice from construction as well as trucks rolling by for several years to come at 90 years of age of find this very unsettling + unfair to me, of feel I am being robbed of my rights as a homeowner.
+The current benefits of my home and are fundelmental to my well heing are being taken away from me.
+I sincerely hope this proposal disallowed so that I can to enjoy my home of the neighbourhood for many Respectfully,